EASY-EAI/manifests/rk3288_linux/RK3288_Linux_SDK_Release_Note.md

 - Updtae rockchip_test to fix weston config
 - Support mali egl client and egl buffer attaching on weston
 - Support rsa authentication and tcp for adb
-- support ntfs for recovery
+- Support ntfs for recovery
 - gst1-plugins-bad: kmssink/waylandsink: Bump to gst upstream
 - qt5wayland: Update patches to fix some bugs
 ```